-Tips and Tricks For Dry Hair
+Tips For Dry Hair

 As we’re approaching autumn it’s a good time to start changing up our hair routines.
 The colder weather, rain and wind can all play a part in stripping our hair of moisture leaving it looking a little lacklustre.
 For dry hair types, this can be particularly worrying as they’re already a lot more prone to damage.
 When your hair is dry the outer layer starts to break down making it harder for it to retain moisture.
 This is why it’s so important to keep it topped up with nourishment so that it stays looking healthy.